Saxenda Lawsuit | 2025 Latest Updates

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-Novo Nordisk and Eli Lilly are being sued by a woman who claims the drugmakers failed to adequately warn patients about the possible risk of severe stomach problems associated with Ozempic and Mounjaro, diabetes and weight loss medications in the same class as Saxenda, according to NBC News [3.].
+Lawsuits against Novo Nordisk allege that the company failed to adequately warn patients about the possible risk of severe stomach problems associated with Ozempic and Mounjaro, diabetes, and weight loss medications in the same class as Saxenda [1].

 The Plaintiff, a 44-year-old woman from Louisiana, claims in the lawsuit that she was “severely injured” after taking Ozempic and Mounjaro, developing stomach problems so severe that she was admitted to an emergency room multiple times, and threw up so violently that she lost her teeth.